hpollittsmith/core-v-mcu/emulation/quickstart/README.md

 running on the CORE-V-MCU on either an FPGA based emulation platform or in simulation using Verilator.
 The emulation platform supports a simple "CLI monitor" interface over a console terminal and debug within the Eclipse IDE using OpenOCD over JTAG with the Digilent HS2 pmod adapter or the Ashling Opella-LD.

+CORE-V-MCU currently supports emulation on either the Nexys A7-100T or Genesys2 evaluations boards.

 <!---
 **Coming soon**: this QSG uses precompiled binaries available on the [OpenHW Group Downloads Page](http://downloads.openhwgroup.org/).
 --->